 How will a judge make a decision about custody?

-A judge will make a decision about custody based on what s/he thinks is in your child’s best interest.1 The judge will look at any factor s/he thinks is important to make this decision.
-There are some factors that the judge has to consider by law:
+A judge will make a decision about custody based on what s/he thinks is in your child’s best interest, which the law also refers to as the “happiness and welfare” of your child.1 The judge could look at any factor s/he thinks is important to make this decision but there are a couple of factors that the judge has to consider by law:

-- whether or not the child's present or past living conditions negatively affect his/her physical, mental, moral or emotional health;2
+- whether or not the child’s present or past living conditions have a negative effect on the child’s physical, mental, moral, or emotional health;2 and

-- any past or present abuse committed by one parent against the other parent or against the child;3 (For more information, see Can a parent who committed violence get custody or visitation?) and
+- any past or present abuse committed by one parent against the other parent or against the child.3 (For more information, see Can a parent who committed violence get custody or visitation?)

 Although the following factors are not specifically included in Massachusetts law, some other things that a judge might look at in any custody case include:

 - Who has been the primary caretaker for the child?

 - Is the child doing well in his/her current situation?

 - How is the child performing in school?

 - Where would the child go to school if living with the other parent?